Frequently

 Send us a message to suggest tracking for congressional and presidential candidates.

-Why do some members of Congress receive such small amounts from the Israel lobby?
+Why do some Pro-Israel members of Congress only receive small donations from the Israel lobby?

 Do U.S. taxpayers pay for Israel’s weapons?